dwarvesf/handbook/engineering-ladder.md

 **Technical**

 - Has engineering and programming foundation.
-- Focus on growing as an engineer, learning existing tools, resources and processes.
+- Focus on growing as an engineer, learning existing tools, resources, and processes.

 **Execution**